Libvirt¶

 This is a topic that rarely matters on a single computer with virtual machines for generic use; libvirt will automatically use the hypervisor default, which in the case of QEMU is 40 bits.
 This default aims for compatibility since it will be the same on all systems, which simplifies migration between them and usually is compatible even with older hardware.

 However, it can be very important when driving more advanced use cases.
-If one needs bigger guest sizes with more than a terabyte of memory then controlling the addressing bits is crucial.
+If you need larger guest sizes with more than a terabyte of memory, then controlling the addressing bits is crucial.

 -hpb machine types¶

-Providing the configuration that a guest should use more address bits as a machine type has the benefit that many higher level management stacks like for example openstack, are already able to control it through libvirt.
+Providing the configuration that a guest should use more address bits as a machine type has the benefit that many higher-level management stacks (for example, OpenStack) can already control it through libvirt.

 $ cat /proc/cpuinfo | grep '^address sizes'